-In January 2012, compensation for members of our Board of Directors was revised.
-Directors who are not our employees receive an annual retainer of \$24,000, in addition to \$1,500 for each board meeting attended in person and for each telephonic meeting of the board in which they participate.
-The chairman of the Board of Directors receives an additional annual retainer of \$56,000.
-The chairman of the Audit Committee receives an additional annual retainer of \$18,000, the chairmen of the Compensation Committee receives an additional annual retainer of \$12,000, and the chairmen of the Nominating and Corporate Governance Committee and the Licensing and Acquisition Committee receive additional retainers of \$6,000.
-Committee chairmen receive \$1,500 and committee members \$1,000, for each committee meeting in which they participate.
-Directors who are not our employees also receive an annual grant of 3,000 restricted stock units and an option to purchase 7,000 shares of our common stock, which vest in equal parts on the anniversary of the grant for three consecutive years.
-New directors receive options for 25,000 shares of our common stock upon joining our board, which vest one-fourth per year over four years from the grant date.
-Directors who are our employees receive no additional compensation for their services as directors.
+During our fiscal year ended May 31, 2014, Directors who were not our employees received an annual retainer of \$24,000, in addition to \$1,500 for each board meeting attended in person and for each telephonic meeting of the board in which they participated.
+The chairman of the Board of Directors received an additional annual retainer of \$56,000.
+The chairman of the Audit Committee received an additional annual retainer of \$18,000, the chairman of the Compensation Committee received an additional annual retainer of \$12,000, and the chairmen of the Nominating and Corporate Governance Committee and the Licensing and Acquisition Committee received additional retainers of \$6,000.
+Committee chairmen received \$1,500 and committee members \$1,000, for each committee meeting in which they participated.
+Directors who were not our employees also received an annual grant of 4,616 restricted stock units and an option to purchase 7,000 shares of our common stock, which vest in equal parts on the anniversary of the grant for three consecutive years.
+New directors who are our employees receive no additional compensation for their services as directors.